Our Strategic Plan

 Educational research tells us that both students and adults need equal measures of cognitive and emotional intelligence.
 In fact, children’s social and emotional acuity furthers their academic success.
 We know that intellectual development isn’t enough.
 Students won’t be able to understand themselves, build productive relationships with others, and lead lives of health and fulfillment without these foundations.
 At Langley, we value this balance, intentionally nurturing both in equal measure and recognizing the importance of starting this learning at an early age.

-While we are very good at raising thoughtful, respectful, and well-adjusted children, we can better teach these skills by developing our own unique social-emotional program that is connected to Langley’s Arc of Development.
-By building this comprehensive program ourselves and hiring a director of social-emotional learning to direct it, Langley is poised to become a leader in this area.
+By building a custom social-emotional learning program and hiring a director of social-emotional learning to direct it, Langley is poised to become a leader in this area.

 Pillar Three: Investing in Sustainability